 - 1. Unpainted brick, except that veneers intended to simulate brick is not allowed; - 2.
 Unpainted natural stone and unpainted cast stone with the appearance of natural stone; - 3.
-High-grade stucco; - 4.
+True hard coat stucco but not EIFS; - 4.
 Natural wood or cement-based artificial wood clapboard siding; or - 5.
 Natural wood or cement-based artificial wood shakes and shingles.